-In addition, edible portion fish tissue contaminant monitoring was conducted in 2018 and 2019 from 44 inland lakes and reservoirs.
+In addition, edible portion fish tissue contaminant monitoring was conducted in 63 inland lakes and reservoirs.
 Edible portion sampling is often targeted toward known sites of contamination, sites popular with sport anglers, and sites with public access.
-Results of the edible portion monitoring are used by EGLE in determining the status of the fish consumption designated use for a given water body.
-Noteworthy among these are 12 new fish consumption designated use impairments based on PFOS in fish tissue (see Figure 4.1).
-In addition:
+Results of the edible portion monitoring are used by EGLE to determine the status of the fish consumption designated use for a given water body.